A community event for the Bewdley Festival

 At Summerdyne, we believe it is important to support community events, particular as so many people in the community support us.
-The Bewdley Festival has been running for 31 years.
-Back by popular demand this year is The Duck House Trail. https://bewdleyfestival.org.uk/festival-2018/duck-house-project
+The Bewdley Festival has been running for 31 years and back by popular demand this year is The Duck House Trail. https://bewdleyfestival.org.uk/festival-2018/duck-house-project

 The Duck House Trail is the Festival’s 2018 Community Arts Project, hosted throughout October.
 It is a wonderful walk through Bewdley’s Jubilee Gardens following a trail of duck houses.
 Each of these is decorated by organisations within the local community.